MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-serverless-api.md

 When working with Azure resources, instead of local databases, the environment variables used in the Functions app need to change.
 To get the new values, you need to provision the Azure resources with Azure Developer CLI.
 Part of the provisioning process creates an environment file with the environment variables and secrets.

-1. Provision the Azure resources which creates the database and loads the environment variables and secrets into `./.azure/` in a file prefixed with your environment name entered during the `azd provision` step.
+1. Provision the Azure resources, which create the database and loads the environment variables and secrets into `./.azure/` in a file prefixed with your environment name entered during the `azd provision` step.

     ```bash
     azd auth login